johnnyopao/personal-website/README.md

 ## TODO
 * Add a short bio snippet
-* Add a hero header
-* Add links to github, and other social sites
 * Deploy script
   * Needs to invalidate cache
 * Configure naked domain